ray155093/azure-docs.zh-tw/articles/service-fabric/service-fabric-disaster-recovery.md

 <properties
-   pageTitle="Azure Service Fabric 災害復原 | Microsoft Azure" description="Azure Service Fabric 提供處理各類型災害所需的功能。本文說明可能會發生的災害類型以及如何加以處理。"
+   pageTitle="Azure Service Fabric disaster recovery | Microsoft Azure" description="Azure Service Fabric offers the capabilities necessary to deal with all types of disasters.
+This article describes the types of disasters that can occur and how to deal with them." services="service-fabric" documentationCenter=".net" authors="seanmck"
-   services="service-fabric"
-   documentationCenter=".net"
-   authors="seanmck"